David-Simonetti-ND/Stock-Market-Simulator/README.md

 Once this is complete, you are ready to run StockNet with condor jobs!
 In order to run the system, please open four different terminal windows.
-Connect the first two to different CRC machines (for example, disc01 and disc02).
+Connect windows 1-2 to different CRC machines (for example, disc01 and disc02).
-Connect the second two to condorfe
+Connect windows 3-4 to condorfe

-e.g. Terminal number -> remote machine

-1 -> disc01

-2 -> disc02

-3 -> condorfe

-4 -> condorfe

 On the first terminal window (disc01), navigate to the Stock-Market-Simulator directory (where you cloned the github repo) Then cd into src, and run